vercingetorx/grok-block/README.md

 `image_downloader.js` adds download buttons so you never have to leave the main page and also provides an optional auto-download toggle.

-it is usually required to refresh the page once to activate the script(s) after first navigating to the imagine page. you can confirm it's running in the console.
+it is sometimes required to refresh the page once to activate the script(s) after first navigating to the imagine page. you can confirm it's running in the console.

 choose either `block_on_posts.js` or `block_everywhere.js`. `image_downloader.js` can be used in combination with either of the other scripts or on its own.